-If you have questions about this information, take it with you when you visit your doctor or diabetes educator.
-You may want to mark areas or make notes in the margins of the pages where you have questions.
+If you have questions about this information, take it with you when you visit your doctor or certified diabetes educator.
+You may want to write down any questions you have.

 If you don't already have glucagon at home, ask your doctor for a prescription.
 Make sure someone knows how to give you a glucagon shot if an emergency develops.
 You may want to have two glucagon kits so that if one gets used, you have a backup.